HTTPArchive/almanac.httparchive.org/src/content/en/2025/cookies.md

   )
 }}

 In 2025, we continue to observe that 1% of first-party cookies are set as partitioned; this might be a bit surprising as the CHIPS proposal is mainly about partitioning third-party cookies, and even if it mentions a <a hreflang="en" href="https://github.com/privacycg/CHIPS?tab=readme-ov-file#first-party-chips">specific uncommon case</a> for partitioned first-party cookies, the <a hreflang="en" href="https://github.com/privacycg/CHIPS/issues/51">behavior requirement</a> appears unclear in first-party context.
-One reason could be that some cookies are always set the same way, i.e., the web server setting them is not distinguishing whether it is currently first-party or third-party.
+One reason could be that some cookies are always set the same way—that is, the web server setting them is not distinguishing whether it is currently first-party or third-party.

 In 2025, more than 90% of these first-party partitioned cookies are Cloudflare's `cf_clearance` cookie related to bot detection.
-Comparing to 2024's analysis, we remark that the first-party partitioned cookie `receive-cookie-deprecation`, set by domains participating in Privacy Sandbox APIs tests, is not as popular anymore.
+Comparing to [2024's analysis](/2024/cookies#fig-8), we remark that the first-party partitioned cookie `receive-cookie-deprecation`, set by domains participating in Privacy Sandbox APIs tests, is not as popular anymore.
 Perhaps, this observation can be explained by a pause or reduction of adoption of these APIs due to Google's corresponding announcements in this past year.

 ### Session

-19% of first-party and 7% of third-party cookies are session cookies, i.e., temporary cookies only valid for a single user session that expire once the user quits the corresponding website they were set on, or closes their web browser, whichever happens first.
+19% of first-party and 7% of third-party cookies are session cookies; temporary cookies only valid for a single user session that expire once the user quits the corresponding website they were set on, or closes their web browser, whichever happens first.

 ### `HttpOnly`

 [`HttpOnly`](https://developer.mozilla.org/docs/Web/HTTP/Headers/Set-Cookie#httponly) cookies provide some mitigation against [cross-site scripting (XSS)](https://developer.mozilla.org/docs/Glossary/Cross-site_scripting) as they can not be accessed by JavaScript code (but are still sent along `XMLHttpRequest` or `fetch` requests initiated from JavaScript).

 12% and a little more than 26% of first- and third-party cookies have this attribute set, respectively.

 ### `Secure`

-[`Secure`](https://developer.mozilla.org/docs/Web/HTTP/Headers/Set-Cookie#secure) cookies are only sent to requests made through HTTPS, same trend as last year here; while only 24% of first-party cookies set this attribute, all third-party cookies have to set it if they want to use `SameSite=None` (which they all do, see below).
+[`Secure`](https://developer.mozilla.org/docs/Web/HTTP/Headers/Set-Cookie#secure) cookies are only sent to requests made through HTTPS, same trend as [last year here](../2024/cookies#secure); while only 24% of first-party cookies set this attribute, all third-party cookies have to set it if they want to use `SameSite=None` (which they all do, see below).

 ### `SameSite`

 The [`SameSite`](https://developer.mozilla.org/docs/Web/HTTP/Cookies#controlling_third-party_cookies_with_samesite) cookie attribute allows sites to specify when cookies are included with cross-site requests:

 - `SameSite=Strict`: a cookie is only sent in response to a request from the same site as the cookie's origin.
 - `SameSite=Lax`: same as `SameSite=Strict` except that the browser also sends the cookie on navigation to the cookie's origin site.
 On Chrome, this is the default value of `SameSite` if no value is set.
 - `SameSite=None`: cookies are sent on same-site or cross-site requests.